Yemeni government back in Aden under deal with separatists

 The outbreak of violence between nominal partners in the Saudi-led coalition’s war against Iran-allied Houthi rebels added a new twist to the country’s complex civil war that had further dimmed hopes of an international solution to the conflict.

 Hadi’s ministers were expected to return last Tuesday.
-But officials blamed southern secessionists for delaying the deal’s implementation and refusing to handover the city headquarters and presidential palace.
+But officials blamed southern secessionists for delaying the deal’s implementation and refusing to hand over the city headquarters and presidential palace.

 The power-sharing deal, signed earlier this month in Saudi Arabia’s capital of Riyadh, calls for both sides to pull their forces out of Aden.
 That leaves the city under the coalition’s control, with only a presidential guard for Hadi’s protection if the exiled president were to return.